oonne/gulp-asset-version/README.md

 ## Options

-### rootPath: it should be assigned when the asset's path is an absolute path
+### rootPath: it should be assigned when the asset's path is an absolute path.
-Type: `String` default: ""
+Type: `String` Default: ""

 ## Example